Hashir-Jamil/LongBox/LOG.md

     Ahan: Refactored LoginPage and Registration page as JPanels and added a new JFrame AuthenticationPage that houses these two JPanels.
 Added functionality to switch between LoginPage and RegistrationPage.
 Cleaned up the code.
     Hashir: refactored the packages to match architecture shown in class slides + created stub database entries as JSON files with gson serialization/deserialization classes.

+## Thursday, February 8th, 2024

+	Ahan: Added user login and registration functionality to the authentication page using the StubDB.